 What type of undergarments you should buy always depends on the dress.
 Think of your options in three categories: classic, seamless, and shaping.

-Shapewear: Dresses that highlight body parts (think Pippa Middleton's derrière!) sometimes call for strategic shapewear.
-"Luckily, there are increasingly beautiful options for shapewear, so don't feel like you're stuck with nude-colored bike shorts," says Chambers.
-"My favorite shapewear for such a special occasion is La Perla's Shape Allure line, which combines slimming microfiber with Chantilly lace."
+Dresses that highlight body parts (think Pippa Middleton's derrière!) sometimes call for strategic shapewear.
+"Luckily, there are increasingly beautiful options for shapewear, so don't feel like you're stuck with nude-colored bike shorts," Chambers says.

 The one thing to keep in mind when shopping for shapewear?
 It absolutely has to fit correctly, or you risk being "cut off" in weird places.
-"We usually recommend a high-waisted thong, which gives a smooth, seamless fit through the bodice," says Chambers.
+"We usually recommend a high-waisted thong, which gives a smooth, seamless fit through the bodice," Chambers says.
 "But if you're really nervous about lines, go with a full slip."